Watch a Teaser for Lady Gaga's 'Five Foot Two' Documentary

 Related: Lady Gaga’s ‘Five Foot Two’ Documentary Headed to Netflix

 In the trailer, Gaga can be seen preparing for some major professional milestones, namely her Super Bowl Halftime Show performance and the release of Joanne.
-Along the way, she’s filmed exiting buildings into hordes of fans, getting new tattoos and getting stoned in her grandfather’s car.
+Along the way, she’s filmed exiting buildings into hordes of fans and getting new tattoos.
 She hobnobs with Donatella Versace and Florence Welch, films the music video for “Perfect Illusion” and scolds the cameraman for capturing unguarded moments.

 Directed by acclaimed documentarian Chris Moukarbel, Gaga’s reps say Five Foot Two offers “a vulnerable look of her life during one of the most pivotal periods in her career yet.”